-Should Airlines Be Allowed To Overbook Flights
+Why Airlines Are Allowed To Overbook Flights

 You will hear the call in the gate asking for “volunteers” with flexible travel plans who are willing to give up their seats on the flight in question.
-This doesn’t happen sometimes, it happens every time how is it possible?
+This doesn’t happen sometimes, it happens every time, how is it possible?

-From the airlines point of view overbooking is a way to manage revenue.
+From the airlines’ point of view, overbooking is a way to manage revenue.
 It seems rude but it’s not against the law.
 They have a mathematical formula that helps them determine the percentage of people that will not be showing up for a flight.
-The reason people don’t show up for flights is because the airlines make give certain flexibility to frequent travelers and better customers.
+The reason people don’t show up for flights is because the airlines give certain flexibility to frequent travelers and better customers.

 For the occasional traveler like you and I this can put us in a bind.
-Since most of us don’t get the frequent traveler flexible perks we are stuck hoping we checked in on time or our connecting flight didn’t cause a problem for us.
+Since most of us don’t get the frequent traveler flexible perks or we try to save a buck or two by booking a discount fare, we are stuck hoping we checked in on time or our connecting flight didn’t cause a problem for us.

 Now for my two cents, I think the practice is wrong.
 If I buy a seat on a flight I have done so because that flight best fits my travel plans.
 I don’t think because I was last to arrive to check in should negate the fact that the airline has charged my credit card and is holding my money.

 Those that know the airline industry much better than I do say doing things the way I would like them done will actually result in more expensive fares and reductions in service.
 I don’t see how but those with accounting and business acumen say it is the case.

 My advice, always fly out of your hometown airport.
 The more you fly from home the more like airlines will schedule flights to your town.
 Always check in and get your seats and boarding pass as soon as you can.
 With email, you can do that 24 hours in advance and most airlines will send you a notice that it’s time to check in so do it.
 Unless you’re flying Delta and soon American.